COVID-19 lockdowns: Related to epidemiology

 Epidemiological evidence supports generalized non-pharmaceutical interventions to curb the spread of COVID-19.

-During the early stages of the pandemic in Europe and the United States, statistical modeling which advised that restrictions were helpful to prevent a large number of deaths were used as the basis for lockdowns.
+During the early stages of the pandemic in Europe and the United States, statistical modelling which advised that restrictions were helpful to prevent a large number of deaths were used as the basis for lockdowns.
 This includes an Imperial College projection, led by epidemiologist Neil Ferguson.
 Despite some criticisms, academics defended the Imperial projection as fundamentally sound, while admitting the code was "a buggy mess".
-Retrospective evaluation of lockdowns and computer modeling has verified that they have significantly contributed to reducing mortality and morbidity from COVID-19.
+Retrospective evaluation of lockdowns and computer modelling has verified that they have significantly contributed to reducing mortality and morbidity from COVID-19.

 A notable opponent of lockdowns has included Sweden's state epidemiologist Anders Tegnell, who has frequently criticised the strategy.
 The Swedish government's approach has included minimal restrictions and has been controversial in part due to the relatively high death toll due to widespread transmission.
 However, the Swedish government began considering enacting a lockdown in early 2021.

 While arguing in August 2020 for the need for further lockdowns in the United States, physicians Ranu Dhillon and Abraar Karan argued for "smarter lockdowns" that impose restrictions on areas with high levels of transmission, and to increase support to vulnerable populations in these locations to offset the economic costs.

 A number of medical experts signed the Great Barrington Declaration in October 2020 which called for "Focused Protection" on high risk groups and minimal restrictions on the general population to achieve herd immunity through COVID-19 infection.
 However, the majority of medical experts and the WHO have strongly criticised this proposed strategy for its lack of scientific basis and for being unethical.
 The declaration has also attracted controversy over its funding and the authenticity of its signatures.